fumiyau/COVerAGE-JP/README.md

 - Region: name of prefecture in English
 - Age and Sex: case's age and sex
 - URL: url to sources

+# Document
+The document that explains the data collection process with illustration of data is available [here](https://osf.io/y4nqr/)